bitnami-labs/test-vm-backend/README.md

 Demotest expects the backend just launched to work, from initial state.

+## CORS bypass

+This backend is intended as a quick tool to help develop a frontend quickly.

+Developers may chose to have the code running in the browser call the API directly.
+If the code was loaded form a different process, the origin domain will differ and [the browser will send CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

+Production APIs usually do not need to handle CORS requests because are rarely accessed directly from a browser:
+- Most of the time a load-balancer or a reverse proxy will reroute traffic from to a web ui or API as needed, all under the same domain.
+- Or the WebApp backend will resend the API request itself on behalf o the browser code.

+To make things simpler for the frontend deployment, this server bypasses CORS issues by allowing any requesting `Origin` and supporting pre-flight `OPTIONS` requests that allow any requested headers.

+Needless to say this is not a safe setup for production, but **this is not a production-ready server**.

 ## Serving a simple UI from a local folder

-If the Frontend consists mostly on code running on the browser directly, it might be handy to serve the frontend files from this same backend.
+If the Frontend consists mostly on code running on the browser directly, it might be handy to serve the frontend files as static files from this same backend.

 That way the browser will not see the frontend being loaded from a domain, and then its code using an API from another domain.
 Otherwise the setup would cause Cross Origin Resource Sharing errors.